From minimal-length quantum theory to modified gravity: Modified gravity and Wald entropy

-This expression makes explicit how GUP-induced entropy corrections translate into non-trivial curvature terms in the gravitational action.
+up to an integration constant that may be interpreted as an effective cosmological constant.
+Equation~\ref{eq:fR-final} makes explicit how GUP-induced entropy corrections translate into non-trivial curvature terms in the gravitational action.
 Thus, the quantum mechanical deformation encoded by $\Xi(\Delta p)$ corresponds semi-classically to a modified gravitational Lagrangian.
-It is worth reminding that the consistency of this picture requires the positivity of $f_R(R)$ to ensure a well-defined effective gravitational coupling and avoid ghost instabilities \cite{Sotiriou:2008rp}.
+It is worth reminding that the consistency of this picture requires the positivity of $f_R(R)$ to ensure a well-defined effective gravitational coupling and avoid ghost instabilities~\cite{Sotiriou:2008rp}.